berkay-ai/ai-travel-chatbot/README.md

 A conversational AI chatbot designed to provide travel insights, destination information, and general travel assistance through natural language interaction.

-The system allows users to ask travel-related questions and receive AI-generated responses, simulating an intelligent travel guidance assistant.
+The system enables users to ask travel-related questions and receive AI-generated responses, simulating an intelligent travel guidance assistant.

 ---

-## Project Overview
+## Overview

-This project was developed as a **group assignment** as part of the Master of Science in Artificial Intelligence (MSAI) program.
-The chatbot system was collaboratively designed and implemented by the project team as the final deliverable for the course.
+This project was developed as a group assignment as part of the Master of Science in Artificial Intelligence (MSAI) program.
+The chatbot system was collaboratively designed and implemented as the final deliverable for the course.

-The goal of the project was to explore how conversational AI systems can be used to assist users with travel-related information through natural language interaction.
+The primary objective was to explore how conversational AI systems can assist users with travel-related information through natural language interaction.

 ---

 ## Features

-- Natural language interaction with users
+- Natural language interaction
-- Travel information assistance
+- Travel information and guidance
-- AI-generated responses for travel queries
+- AI-generated responses for user queries
 - Conversational chatbot interface

 ---